PuntitOwO/poodle/docs/other/class_file.md

     └─ custom/
 ```

-The `.poodle` file is a `.pck` file that contains an `index.clsindex` file and a `resources` directory.
+The `.poodle` file is a `zip` file that contains an `index.clsindex` file and a `resources` directory.
 The `resources` directory contains folders for the audio, video, and custom resources used by the class.

 ## Index file